 Lakeland's Geography and Geospatial Technology program was awarded the American Association of Geographers (AAG) Award for Associates Program Excellence in 2020.

 Have you ever thought about flying drones (sUAS)?
 Are you fascinated by maps and want to learn more about the data they contain and how they are made?
 Then the field of geospatial technology may be for you!!
 Geographic Information Systems (GIS) use technology to capture, analyze, and display information from a geographical perspective.
 Here are some examples:

-- In the business world GIS is used for marketing, logistics, insurance risk analysis, banking, real estate, and more.
+- In the business world GIS is used for marketing, logistics, insurance risk analysis, banking, real estate and more.

 - In all levels of government, GIS is used for economic development, emergency management, crime mapping, disease profiling, traffic planning and more.

-- Environmentalists use GIS to understand animal habitats, vegetation, changes in land, including development of parks and protected areas.
+- Environmentalists use GIS to understand animal habitats, vegetation, and changes in land, including development of parks and protected areas.

 - GIS is used in natural resource exploration and management, telling miners where to mine, drillers the best options for running pipe, and farmers where to plant crops for the most yield.

 - Utility companies use GIS to understand and restore outages, plan distribution and construction, and respond to emergencies.